Monim64/MaximumProbabilityOfSequenceWithHiddenMarkovModel/README.md

 This project is created on purpose of learnig Machine Learning algorithm named Hidden Markov Model.
 User can get maximum probability of their given sequence.

 # Sample Input
-Enter the number of Hidden Sequence: 2
+Enter the number of Hidden Sequence: 2\n
-Enter the name of 2 Hidden sequences
+Enter the name of 2 Hidden sequences\n
-Rainy
+Rainy\n
 Sunny

 Enter the number of Observe Sequence: 3